Nigeria to maintain crude output as OPEC extends crude cut - Nigeria Today

 Nigeria to maintain crude output as OPEC extends crude cut

-Nigeria’s Minister of State for Petroleum, Dr Ibe Kachikwu, had at the Offshore Technology Conference in Texas, announced that he would push for an extension at the high-level meeting.

-OPEC comprises 13 nations which collectively account for 40 per cent of global oil production, 73 per cent of the world’s oil reserves and set the tone for happenings in the oil industry.

-The post Nigeria to maintain crude output as OPEC extends crude cut appeared first on Vanguard News.
+The post Nigeria to maintain crude output as OPEC extends crude cut appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share